ialxn/JEOL_eds/README.md

 /../scipy/signal/signaltools.py:1475: RuntimeWarning: invalid value encountered in multiply res *= (1 - noise / lVar)

 # Plot spectrum integrated over full image.
-# If option 'split_frames' was used to read the data the
+If option `split_frames` was used to
-# following plots the sum spectrum of all frames added.
+# read the data the following plots the sum spectrum of all frames added.
 >>>> JU.plot_spectrum(dc.spectrum())

-# The sum spectrum of the whole data cube is also stored
+# The sum spectrum of the whole data cube is also stored in the raw data and can
-# in the raw data and can be accessed much faster.
+# be accessed much faster.
 >>>> JU.plot_spectrum(dc.ref_spectrum)

-# Plot sum spectrum corresponding to a (rectangular) ROI specified
+# Plot sum spectrum corresponding to a (rectangular) ROI specified as tuple
-# as tuple (top, bottom, left, light) of pixels for selected frames.
+# (top, bottom, left, light) of pixels for selected frames.
-# Verify definition of ROI before you apply it using the total x-ray
+# Verify definition of ROI before you apply it using the total X-ray intensity
-# intensity as image.
+# as image.
 >>>> ROI = (10, 20, 50, 100)
 >>>> JU.show_ROI(dc.map(), ROI, alpha=0.6)
 >>>> JU.plot_spectrum(dc.spectrum(ROI=ROI, frames=[0,1,2,10,11,12,30,31,32]))

-# Create overlay of elemental maps
+# Create overlay of elemental maps.
-# Load data.
-Data does not contain drift images and all frames were
+# Load data from a HDF5 fie.
+Data does not contain drift images and all frames
-# added, thus only a single frame is present.
+# were added, thus only a single frame is present.
 >>>> dc = JEOL_pts('data/complex_oxide.h5')

 # Extract some elemental maps.
-Where possible, add contribution of
+Where possible, add contribution of several lines.
-# several lines.
 >>>> Ti = dc.map(interval=(4.4, 5.1), energy=True)      # Ka,b
 >>>> Fe = dc.map(interval=(6.25, 6.6), energy=True)     # Ka
 >>>> Sr = dc.map(interval=(13.9, 14.4), energy=True)    # Ka